edinburghhacklab/hacklab-training/syllabuses/G2/3D Printers/risk-assessment.md

 L

+### Risk rating

+L

 ### Who may be harmed & how

 - Users of the room - anyone in the room may sustain injury from inhalation of hazardous gasses produced by heated thermoplastics

 ### Control measures